andrewh1978/px-deploy/README.md

 NAME                         DESCRIPTION
 async-dr                     Deploys 2 clusters with Portworx, sets up and configures a cluster pairing,
-                             configures an async DR schedule with a loadbalancer in front of the setup. autopilot                    Deploys a Kubernetes cluster and Portworx with Promethues and Autopilot pre-configured. backup-restore               Deploys a Kubernetes cluster, Minio S3 storage, Petclinic Application and Backup/Restore config cockroach                    Deploys a single K8s cluster with Portworx and CockroachDB running elk                          Deploys an ELK stack of 3 master nodes, 3 data nodes and 2 coordinator nodes, as per https://docs.portworx.com/portworx-install-with-kubernetes/application-install-with-kubernetes/elastic-search-and-kibana/ harbor                       Deploys a single K8s cluster with Portworx and Harbor (https://goharbor.io/)
+                             configures an async DR schedule with a loadbalancer in front of the setup. backup-restore               Deploys a Kubernetes cluster, Minio S3 storage, Petclinic Application and Backup/Restore config elk                          Deploys an ELK stack of 3 master nodes, 3 data nodes and 2 coordinator nodes, as per https://docs.portworx.com/portworx-install-with-kubernetes/application-install-with-kubernetes/elastic-search-and-kibana/ harbor                       Deploys a single K8s cluster with Portworx and Harbor (https://goharbor.io/)